The Whole Being Athlete Program

 Samuel Fuller

-Samuel Fuller is a medical student at the George Washington School of Medicine and Health Sciences.
+Samuel Fuller is an orthopaedic resident at the University at Buffalo and completed medical school at the George Washington School of Medicine and Health Sciences.
 He graduated from St. Bonaventure University in Olean, NY in 2019 with a B.S. in Biology and History and a minor in Philosophy, Medicine & Ethics.

 During his time at St. Bonaventure, Samuel was a 4-year co-captain for the Division I NCAA baseball team and a 2-time Academic All-American.
 His interests include mental health of athletes, orthopaedic sports injuries, and concussions.